zakirhasan736/metisse-new/wp-content/plugins/elementor/readme.txt

 1. **Product Related**: Showcase related products to encourage additional purchases.
 1. **Upsells**: Promote upsell products to increase average order value.
 1. **Products**: Display a grid or list of products with customizable settings.
-1. **Custom Add To Cart**: Customize the add to cart button for specific products.
+1. **Custom Add to basket**: Customize the Add to basket button for specific products.
 1. **WooCommerce Pages**: Design and customize WooCommerce-specific pages, such as the cart and checkout pages.
 1. **Product Categories**: Display product categories for easy navigation within your store.
 1. **Menu Cart**: Display a cart icon in your navigation menu for easy access to the shopping cart.